One of the most common questions I get from clients and readers alike is "how can I fix my gut?"

 Each practitioner has their own approach, so this will vary slightly (order and includes) by who you work with, but these are the common basics.

 Stage one is all about diet and setting the stage to change your digestive environment (that allowed the situation to occur in the first place).

 Things that are therapeutic here are things like:

 - Diet — generally speaking, is your diet adequate?

-- Probiotics — to encourage gut diversity.
+- Probiotics — to encourage gut diversity and knock down opportunist bacteria loads.
 The type of probiotics is confusing, as different strains are therapeutic for different conditions.
 Some of my favorites are:

 - Lactobacillus Reuteri can be helpful in cases of H-Pylori and Clostridioides difficile

 - Saccharomyces Boulardii has been shown to be helpful in some SIBO cases, specifically more diarrhea prone cases

 - Spore based probiotics

 It's important to remember that all probiotics were not created equal and certain probiotics are helpful to some and disastrous in others.
 Again, knowing what is going on in your gut can help narrow your support options.